yutaplug/Aliucord/index.md

 4. Now open Aliucord and reproduce the issue
 5. Run the following command now: `adb logcat -d > logcat.txt`
 6. The generated logcat will be in your user home directory

+---

+# Plugin FAQ

+**Read this before using `!plugins` command!**

+1. For fakenitro plugins, type `!fakenitro`.

+2. Do not use "Repo" plugins (PluginRepo/ThemeRepo), they are broken & outdated.
+Use PluginWeb/ThemeWeb instead.

+3. If you are looking for a plugin to fix markdown such as # headers, -# subtext, [hyperlinks](https://example.com), install MoreHighlight.

+4. To fix slash commands and bot embeds, install SlashCommandsFixBeta & ComponentsV2Beta.

+5. No, there is no plugin for RPC.

+6. TapTap is better than SwipeToReply.

+7. SimpleMessageLogger has less bugs and it's lighter than normal MessageLogger, but it doesn't have a database.

+8. No, a plugin for new/modern ui doesn't exist.
+Use [Kettu](https://github.com/C0C0B01/KettuManager/releases/download/1220/Manager.apk) if you want a React Native mod client.

+9. No, there is no soundboard plugin.

+10. install VoiceMessages if you want to send voice messages, AudioPlayer if you want to play them (but don't install the original one, install the [fork](https://github.com/Archimedes9500/Halkiion-rushiiMachine-aliucord-plugins/raw/builds/AudioPlayer.zip)!)